axibase/atsd/rule-engine/commands.md

 Ensure that the `axibase` user has permissions to execute the command and that the script has the `+x` execution bit.

-To complete disable execution of system commands in the rule engine, set `system.commands.enabled` setting to `No` on the **Settings > Server Properties** page.
+To disable execution of system commands in the rule engine, set `system.commands.enabled` setting to `No` on the **Settings > Server Properties** page.

 ## Logging